elephantscale/es-training-new/secure-coding/slides/Common-Attacks.md

   - Constantly changing session keys to invalidate any captured tokens
   - Use a VPN - All traffic move through and "encrypted channel" that cannot be sniffed
   - Avoid unsecured WiFi networks since you don't know who is listening
-  - Don't rely on just session keys to establish ID - use URLs, usage patterns or other identifying data
+  - Don't rely on just session keys to establish ID - use URLs, usage patterns or other identifying data as well

 Notes:

 ---
-## Man in the Middle Attack
+## Manipulator in the Middle Attack

 - Occurs when an attacker places themselves in a conversation between a victim and application
-- often used to eavesdrop on communications
+- Often used to eavesdrop on communications
   - Allows the attacker to collect credentials and other information
   - Typical target are interactions between users and financial institutions
   - Or any application that requires authentication
 - Also used to "spoof" or impersonate one of the parties
-  - Often used to create a vulnerability to be exploited by a later attack
+  - Used to create a vulnerability to be exploited by a later attack
   - For example, spoofing wikipedia to install malware on the target's computer
+  - NSA reportedly used a MitM attack to intercept traffic between targets and Google

 Notes: